tunasafa/bomberboi/README.md

-# bomberboi v 1.0
+# bomberboi v 1.1

-bomberman kind of game as a result of vibe coding
+version update:
+- sound feature added
 you can play it from here : https://tunasafa.github.io/bomberboi/

 or download the files and open the index file in your own pc browser